Skip to content

 Workflow by Assignment

-Work Assignment 1: Principles for a Basic Global Geodesy Supply Chain
+Work Assignment 1: Principles for a Robust Global Geodetic Supply Chain

-Objective: Establish core principles for a "basic" supply chain architecture.
+Objective: Establish guiding principles for a "basic" supply chain architecture.

-• Step 1: systems-architect defines the core principles (redundancy, distributed accountability, resilient critical paths) and establishes criteria for minimum viable maturity across PPTD dimensions.
+• [x] Step 1: systems-architect defines the guiding principles (redundancy, distributed accountability, resilient critical paths) and establishes criteria for minimum viable maturity across PPTD dimensions.

-• Step 2: quality-assurance cross-checks the principles against Phase 1 Joint Development Plan objectives.
+• [x] Step 2: quality-assurance cross-checks the principles against Phase 1 Joint Development Plan objectives.

-• Step 3: technical-writer drafts the formal Principles Document.
+• [x] Step 3: technical-writer drafts the formal Principles Document.

 • Validation Output: outputs/1_basic_principles.md (and OTel trace).